 These doors typically come in pairs, particularly internal concertina doors, with two doors folding to one side or four that separate in the middle – as well as two doors folding back to either side.
 Your concertina folding doors come with all fittings and tracking already fitted and can be opened either outwards or inwards, making them incredibly versatile and wonderful for saving space.

 The majority feature between two and seven panels, all of which can be linked with hinges and connected to the roller track at the top or bottom of the door (or both).

-These doors offer homeowners a number of different advantages.
+Concertina folding doors offer homeowners a number of different advantages.

-These particular doors fold up panel by panel, so they don’t take up much space when open, either.
+Our concertina folding doors are efficient as the doors fold up panel by panel, so they don’t take up much space when open, either.

 Versatile.
 Of course, you can blend both interior and exterior design by using the folding doors as gateways to your patio, garden, orangery or conservatory.
-When closed, the windows in the doors allow in plenty of natural light and enable you to enjoy views of the outdoors.
+When closed, the windows in the concertina glass doors allow in plenty of natural light and enable you to enjoy views of the outdoors.
 When open, these space-saving entryways make it easy for you to step in and out and to carry things like toys, drinks trays and other items in and out without the hassle of dealing with door handles.

 Extra natural light.
 Without a doubt, one of the real plusses of having external concertina French doors is the breath-taking views they offer.
 They literally bring a little of the outside in (without any of the mess).
 What’s more, they let a significant amount of light in meaning you’ll save on electricity bills.